Omkard007/healthcare/PROJECT_DOCUMENTATION.md

 ## Conclusion

-VitalAI represents a modern approach to personal health management, combining cutting-edge web technologies with thoughtful healthcare features.
+Vital represents a modern approach to personal health management, combining cutting-edge web technologies with thoughtful healthcare features.
 The platform is designed for scalability, maintainability, and user-centric design.

-By focusing on Indian market needs and leveraging AI-powered insights, VitalAI aims to become the go-to health management platform for health-conscious Indian users.
+By focusing on Indian market needs and leveraging AI-powered insights, Vital aims to become the go-to health management platform for health-conscious Indian users.

 ---

 **Document Version**: 2.0
 **Last Updated**: April 2024
-**Maintained By**: VitalAI Development Team **Status**: Active Development (Beta)
+**Maintained By**: Vital Development Team
+**Status**: Active Development (Beta)

-For questions or updates, contact: dev@vitalai.com
+For questions or updates, contact: dev@vital.com